area map calendar

 Typically, Drag Queens are men who dress as women and perform in shows or pageants.
 The word "drag" or the phrase "putting on the drag" is rumored to have been popularized by Shakespearian actors, who were men dressing as women for the stage, with their long gowns "dragging" behind them as they walked.
 But, the first known, self-identified Drag Queen was an American former slave named William Dorsey Swann, hosting drag balls in the 1880s.

 Drag Queens’ history may best be explained by Cleveland’s own Queen Dr. Lady J, AKA Jeremiah Davenport.
-She wrote her doctoral thesis on the development of drag, called "From the Love Ball to RuPaul: The Mainstreaming of Drag in the 1990s.''
+She wrote her doctoral thesis on the development of drag, called "From the Love Ball to RuPaul: The Mainstreaming of Drag in the 1990s."
 Lady J also teaches classes on drag and has started a podcast on the history of drag called “Untucking the Past.”
-The thesis and podcast can be downloaded on her website.

 Drag Kings